SHUR1K-N/WiFi-Mangoapple-Resources/README.md

 # Chipsets
 ## Notes
 * The Wi-Fi adapter discussed in my videos (RT5370 chipset) does _only_ 2.4GHz
-* The Wi-Fi Mangoapple is capable of 5GHz sniffs & attacks as well if a 5GHz adapter with a _supported_ chipset is used instead of the RT5370; but I've not personally tested those
+* The Wi-Fi Mangoapple is capable of 5GHz sniffs & attacks as well if a 5GHz adapter with a _supported_ chipset is used

 ## How do I know whether I should get a 2.4GHz, or dual-band adapter?